 What is Health Options’ coverage for COVID-19-related provider appointments?

-Through the duration of the COVID-19 health emergency, we are waiving cost sharing for provider-recommended COVID-19 testing and associated lab processing fees, the office, ER, or urgent care visit to collect the specimen, COVID-19 telehealth screening services with your provider's office, and COVID-19 treatment among our in-network acute care facilities.
-All other testing, treatment, and services are subject to applicable cost share.
+Through the duration of the COVID-19 health emergency, we are waiving cost-sharing for provider-recommended COVID-19 testing and associated lab processing fees, the office, ER, or urgent care visit to collect the specimen, COVID-19 telehealth screening services with your provider's office, and COVID-19 treatment among our in-network acute care facilities.
+All other testings, treatments, and services are subject to applicable cost-share.